Poslingford

-Poslingford is a village and civil parish in the West Suffolk district of Suffolk in eastern England, near to a stream that feeds the into the Chilton stream and then the Suffolk Stour.
-The main part of the village follows the line of The Street (the main road through to the village of Stansfield), rising approximately 40 metres in height above sea level from south to north.
+Poslingford is a village and civil parish in the West Suffolk district of Suffolk in eastern England, with a stream that feeds the into the Chilton stream and then the Suffolk Stour.
+The village follows the line of The Street (the main road through to the village of Stansfield), rising approximately 140 metres in height above sea level from south to north.

 Church

 The Church of St Mary, near the centre of the village, is part of the Stour Valley Group of churches, and services are held there on a rotational basis.
 The Parish council meeting takes place in the church foyer as it is the only public place available in the village for such meetings to be held.
 The church holds a stone coffin and bell recovered from the site of Chipley Priory about 1 mi north-west of the village.
 Both the priory and the church became part of the holdings of the College in Stoke-by-Clare.